WebOfTrustInfo/rwot11-the-hague/draft-documents/onchain_identity_verification_flows.md

    KYCDAO; aka “KYC-gated DeFi”; Identity.com's Gateway Protocol
-    - Auditing requirement: some smart-contract interactions require all parties trusting/relying on a custodian to be able to query custodian for underlying PII in case of subpoena, etc
+    - Auditing requirement: some smart-contract interactions require all parties trusting/relying on a custodian to be able to query custodian for underlying PII in case of subpoena, etc.
 2. Allowlist/denylist for NFT mint events - Regulated criteria encoded as offline VC, checked before by front-end at time of mint transaction
     - Example criteria: “account has never transacted with Tornado Cash” or